-4. Obtain prior approval from the Division for out-of-state conferences or training.
-See Section 8.3.2.
+- 4. Obtain prior approval from the Division for out-of-state conferences or training.
+See Section 8.3.2. - WHEAP Agencies should not exceed meal reimbursement rates as established each federal fiscal year by the U.S. General Services Administration (for the State of Wiscsonsin).